-Join NEH in celebrating Women’s History Month this March with this selection of NEH-funded projects examining women’s achievements and contributions to history, culture, and society.
+Join NEH in celebrating Women’s History Month this March with a selection of NEH-funded projects examining women’s achievements and contributions to history, culture, and society.

 Marian Anderson: The Whole World in Her Hands